GeoKnow/LinkedGeoData/README.md

 In [/bin](https://github.com/GeoKnow/LinkedGeoData/tree/master/linkedgeodata-cli/bin) you find several scripts.
 Essentially they are designed to work both from a cloned LinkedGeoData Git repo and wrapped up as a debian package.
 All of them are configured via `lgd.conf.dist`.
 You can override the default settings without changing this file by creating a `lgd.conf` file.
-If you installed the debian package, this file is located under `/etc/linkedgeodata/lgd.conf.dist`.
+If you installed the debian package, instead of the lgd.conf.dist file, the file /etc/sparqlify/sparqlify.conf` is used.
 If you are using the following scripts from the git repo, invoke them with `./scriptname.sh` (i.e. don't forget the `./` and `.sh`).

 * `lgd-createdb`: Creates and loads an LGD database